jcs-instructor/mobtimer/backlog.md

 - [ ] In UI listener, handle if response is not successful
 - [ ] Improve images in frontend
 - [ ] Maybe: Change home page link for "Learn more about mob programming" to something of our own, such as a page on our mobtimer website
+- [ ] Show all roles at all times (even when there are fewer than 2 participants)

 ## Enhancements
 - [ ] Alarm for breaks, stretch, etc